stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 and proportioned like a Phaleron jug.
 All had metal stoppers, and were covered with peculiar-looking symbols moulded in low relief.
-In a moment the doctor noticed that these jugs were classified with great rigidity; all the lekythoi being on one side of the room with a large wooden sign reading &ldquo;Custodes&rdquo; above them, and all the Phalerons on the other, correspondingly labelled with a sign reading &ldquo;Materia&rdquo;.
+In a moment the doctor noticed that these jugs were classified with great rigidity; all the lekythoi being on one side of the room with a large wooden sign reading  "Custodes " above them, and all the Phalerons on the other, correspondingly labelled with a sign reading  "Materia ".
 Each of the jars or jugs, except some on the upper shelves that turned out to be vacant, bore a cardboard tag with a number apparently referring to a catalogue; and Willett resolved to look for the latter presently.
 For the moment, however, he was more interested in the nature of the array as a whole; and experimentally opened several of the